nrwl/nx/docs/shared/monorepo-ci-jenkins.md

 }
 ```

-This helps but it still has a ceiling.
+This helps, but it still has a ceiling.
 At some point, this won't be enough.
-A single agent is simply insufficent.
+A single agent is simply insufficient.
 You need to distribute CI across a grid of machines.

 ## Distributed CI